hdclark/DICOMautomaton/README.md

 # Other Build Options

+A portable `AppImage` can be generated using an existing `Docker` image.
+This method supports graphical operations, but suffers from the same general `glibc` incompatibility issues described above.
+However, it works well if your system `glibc` is newer than (or equivalent to) that provided by `Debian` stable.
+External, runtime support programs (e.g., `Zenity`, `Gnuplot`) may be incompatible or missing altogether.
+At the moment no canonical `AppImage`s are provided.
+See `docker/scripts/debian_stable/`.

 A dedicated `Linux` system can be bootstrapped using an up-to-date `Arch Linux` system that will package the system-installed `DICOMautomaton` in a truly portable virtual machine that can be emulated using `qemu`, including a graphical display.
+External, runtime support programs *can* be bundled this way, so this method provides the most reliable means of archiving a specific version.
 See `linux/`.
-This method is experimental.
+Note that this method is experimental.

 `DICOMautomaton` can also be built using the `Nix` package manager.
 See `nix/`.
-This method is experimental.
+Note that this method is experimental.

 # Known Issues